Pigeon Point Light Station State Historic Park

 Although the lighthouse is closed for repairs, there are historical exhibits to view on the park grounds.Wildlife Viewing

-The gift shop is open Thursday through Monday from 10 a.m. to 4 p.m., weather permitting.
+The bookstore is open Thursday to Monday, 10 a.m. to 4 p.m.

 Fees and Passes